papivot/pace-docs/PKS Cluster Access.md

 > `pks get-credentials [pks_clustername]`

-This creates the necessary service accounts, clusterroles (if needed), clusterrolebindings, secrets with tokens and the required kubeconfig file leveraging the token.
+This creates the necessary service accounts, ClusterRole (if needed), ClusterRoleBinding, secrets with tokens and the required kubeconfig file leveraging the token.

 ### OpenID Connect Tokens